joom/distributed-hash-table/README.md

 # rpc

-A remote procedure call implementation with locks and a view leader.
+An implementation of distributed hash tables with distributed two-phase commit.
+The view leader can hold locks.

 Written as a project for COMP360 Distributed Systems, Fall 2016, Prof. Jeff Epstein, Wesleyan University.